Get

 How can I avoid ATM fees in Argentina?

-• Withdraw larger amounts: Instead of making multiple small withdrawals and paying multiple ATM charges, withdraw more significant amounts less often.
+- Withdraw larger amounts: Instead of making multiple small withdrawals and paying multiple ATM charges, withdraw larger amounts less often.

 How does tipping work in Argentina?

 If you eat or drink in restaurants or cafes, you should leave a tip in cash.
-Tips are an important part of the staff’s income.
+Tips are an essential part of the staff’s income.

-Tips are usually in the 5% to 10% range but can be more if the service is exceptional.
+Tips are usually 5% to 10%, but they can be more if the service is exceptional.

 Is Argentina a cheap country to visit?